indahpermatasari2111/superstore-profit-erosion/README.md

 - Capping discounts at 20% recovers ~70% of lost profit, lifting total profit to $2.50M.

 #### ✅ Business Recommendations
--Set a default maximum discount of 20%; anything above requires special approval with a documented margin justification.
+1. Set a default maximum discount of 20%; anything above requires special approval with a documented margin justification.
-- Audit the 40–60% discount band — the largest loss contributor (−$388.3K) — to identify the most problematic products and regions.
+2. Audit the 40–60% discount band — the largest loss contributor (−$388.3K) — to identify the most problematic products and regions.
-- Track Profit Erosion Percent as a monthly KPI, not just total profit, so hidden losses are detected early.
+3. Track Profit Erosion Percent as a monthly KPI, not just total profit, so hidden losses are detected early.

 ## 👤 About Me